 How can you keep an eye on your teen’s activities while allowing the independence that all teens expect and crave?
 While it’s impossible to keep tabs on your child 24/7, Xfinity Home can help ease some of your anxiety and help ensure your teen is staying safe, even when you aren’t around.

 Cameras help you keep tabs

 Picture this: you leave for an overnight business trip or a weekend away.
 You think your teen is mature enough to stay home alone, but you want a little extra peace of mind.
 With Xfinity Home’s live video recording feature, you can check in on your teen in real-time, any time of day or night, right from the Xfinity Home app on your smartphone.
 Use the camera’s livestream footage to make sure that she made it home from practice or that she made it out the door for school on time.
 And if you need to double check that she’s not hosting too many friends, you’ll have that insight as well.

-While a camera in your teen’s bedroom would be an invasion of privacy, cameras placed in strategic areas can help tell you if your teen is home and staying safe.
+Cameras are recommended to be placed in open areas of the home, but cameras placed in strategic areas can help tell you if your teen is home and staying safe.
 Consider putting a camera in high-traffic areas (like the front door), in addition to strategic areas (like windows and garages).
 It’s easy to manage the cameras right from your smartphone or tablet.